ish-cd/help/getting-started.md

 3. A notice will appear indicating the job was successfully queued to run.

 4. Navigate to the `Job Runs` tab, where a new job run should appear in a `queued` or `running` state.
-Once the job has completed, you can view the job's log output by clicking the "View Log` item in the action menu to the right of the run.
+Once the job has completed, you can view the job's log output by clicking the `View Log` item in the action menu to the right of the run.

-You've now successfully create a job and run it on the platform!
+You've now successfully created a job and run it on the platform!
 Time to [invite your teammates](#inviting-teammates).

 </div>
   </div>